Wisernage/antigone-rdf-triple-generator/README.md

 ## Notes

-- The program uses the prompt template from `Antigone-Prompt-Example.txt`
+- The program uses `Context/Prompt_canonical.txt` for canonical triples and `Context/Prompt_translations.txt` for translation variants
-- Generated triples follow the Antigone ontology defined in `1.Antigone-Ontology.ttl`
+- Generated triples follow the Antigone ontology defined in `Context/Ontology.ttl`
+- The validator checks both the new format (`*/output.ttl`) and legacy `triples_*.ttl` files
 - By default, existing output files are skipped to avoid unnecessary API calls
 - The `.env` file is gitignored to protect your API key